 Bird Taxonomy for Beginners

 Birds, like all animals, are classified by their evolutionary relationships (aka taxonomy).
-Some people might refer to certain species being "related."
+Some people might refer to certain species as being "related."
 Neither statements are very helpful without additional information.
 "Related" birds often share physical characteristics.
 When you learn the order of bird taxonomy:

 using a field guide will be easier